chouchouji/alias-manager/README.md

 ### Set Store Path

-The default store path is `${homedir}/.zshrc`, like `/Users/chouchouji/.zshrc`.
+The default store path is `{homedir}/.zshrc`, like `~/.zshrc` or `/Users/chouchouji/.zshrc`.
 If you want to custom your alias store path, modify it by `Setting/Extensions/Alias Manager`

 ![store-path](https://github.com/user-attachments/assets/9db44131-99a9-4aa7-b83d-2f0352488553)